FRex/analyzepng/README.md

 Small stadalone C program to load a single png file and print info about its chunks.

+Tries to be robust, not print trash, handle any chunk length, etc. if chunk ID is not letters they will be printed as a hex number (see bad4cc.png below).

 ```
 $ analyzepng.exe
 analyzepng.exe - print information about chunks of a given png file